 The professionals involved in the conflict resolution process must contemporaneously record each inter-agency discussion they have, approve and date the record and place on the child's file together with any other written communication and information.
 The agreed outcome of discussions and how outstanding issues will be pursued must be recorded.

-In the first instance the professional with concerns should raise the matter with the relevant practitioner/decision maker verbally or in writing within 2 working days or a timescale that protects the child from harm (whichever is less) of the disagreement or receipt of a decision.
+In the first instance the professional with concerns should raise the matter with the relevant practitioner/decision maker verbally (a verbal exchange must be followed up in writing to provide clarity – see Appendix 1: Escalation Process) or in writing within 2 working days or a timescale that protects the child from harm (whichever is less) of the disagreement or receipt of a decision.

 The professional with concerns should provide clear evidence based reasons for their disagreement.
 The receiving practitioner / decision maker must read and review the case file and must speak to the concerned professional within 3 working days and attempt to find a mutually agreeable way forward sought via discussion or meeting.

 All discussions/decisions should be recorded in the child’s records to demonstrate actions taken and outcomes.

 If the professionals are unable to resolve the matter satisfactorily within the timescale, the concern or difficulty should be escalated to their respective line managers within the same working day and a resolution should be achieved within a further 5 working days or a timescale that protects the child from harm (whichever is less).
 These first line managers should where necessary seek advice from their agency's designated safeguarding children professional.

 Where a resolution is reached the receiving line manager will confirm the outcome with his / her counterpart in writing to the agency raising concerns within a further 2 working days.

 It should be clearly documented in the child’s record that an escalation has taken place using the KSCP Escalation policy; All discussions/decisions should be recorded in the child’s records to demonstrate actions taken and outcomes.